guyroutledge/atozcss/_drafts/2016-06-24-sass-optional-and-default-flags.md

-Imagine we are creating a simple starter template for new projects and a number of the key settings for the site are controlled via global variables for things like the primary and secondary colours, based font size and heading sizes.
+Imagine we are creating a simple starter template for new projects and a number of the key settings for the site are controlled via global variables for things like the primary and secondary colours, base font size and heading sizes.

+{% highlight scss %}
+// Site settings

+$primary-color: red;
+$secondary-color: blue;
+$base-font-size: 16px;
+$h1-font-size: 50px;
+{% endhighlight %}

 We would normally create separate partials for the variables and the styles but I've kept them in the same file here so you can see